-- 1. A parent or guardian, who suspects that their child may have a 504 level disability, may initiate a referral to determine eligibility by submitting a letter to the school psychologist.
-This letter must outline the parental concern and which accommodations are being sought.
-In addition, the parent should provide appropriate evidence of the negative impact of the suspected disability upon academic functioning. - 2.
-Upon receipt of the above information from the parent, the school psychologist, as the official 504 Coordinator, will convene a division 504 Committee meeting.
-The 504 committee is comprised of the division; head, learning specialist, and an academic teacher, as deemed necessary and appropriate.
+- Be valid to assess the suspected limited condition. - Be administered by trained independent personnel. - Be related to the condition in question - PLEASE NOTE: A physician's report/letter may be required for certain conditions.
+However a physician's letter alone is not sufficient for determining a learning impairment.
+In addition, a diagnosis alone (i.e. ADHD) does not necessitate that there is a significant learning limitation requiring accommodation.
+Additional evidence such as a neuropsychological evaluation or teacher reports may be needed to determine the level of impact or limitation. - 2.
+Upon receipt of the above information from the parent, the school psychologist, as the official Accommodation Plan Coordinator, will convene a division Accommodation Plan Committee meeting.
+The Accommodation Plan committee is composed of the division; head, learning specialist, and an academic teacher, as deemed necessary and appropriate.
 The committee will review all of the information and determine whether the student meets the criteria for an accommodation plan.
-The committee may request/gather additional information (i.e. student work samples, teacher reports, academic records, and an up to date psycho-educational evaluation before a decision is finalized.
+The committee may request/gather additional information (i.e. student work samples, teacher reports,

+- academic records, and an up to date psycho-educational evaluation before a decision is finalized.
 An official decision regarding approval must be finalized within 60 academic days. - 3.
 If a student is granted accommodations, a meeting will be set up with the family and student to discuss implementation of the plan.
-A written accommodation plan will be developed by the 504 committee. - 4.
-All subject teachers will be made aware of the decision of the 504 committee.
+A written accommodation plan will be developed by the Accommodation Plan committee. - 4.
+All subject teachers will be made aware of the decision of the Accommodation Plan committee.
 Each teacher will be helped to fully understand the accommodation plan in order to best support the student. - 5.
-Once a 504 plan is established, it will be reevaluated at the end of each year to determine whether accommodations are still appropriate. - 6.
-A re-evaluation may be necessary if any significant changes to the accommodation plan are sought.
+Once an Accommodation Plan plan is established, it will be reevaluated at the end of each year to determine whether accommodations are still appropriate. - 6.
+A re-evaluation may be necessary if any significant changes to the accommodation plan are sought. - 7.
 If there is evidence that the limitation may rise to the level of a state classifiable learning disability.